-Digitalisation of the finance function is an inevitable next step for any organisation that wants to stay abreast of market trends and be able to vet decisions with real-time data and analytics.
-Moving to the cloud, automating manual tasks and using advanced analytics tools to understand trends can make a business more resilient and adaptable.
+Digitalisation of the finance function is an inevitable next step for any organisation that wants to stay in line with market trends and be able to vet decisions with real-time data and analytics.
+Moving to the cloud, automating manual tasks, and using advanced analytics tools to understand trends can make a business more resilient and adaptable.